SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 ![Select assets](/images/users-guide/cockpit/cockpit-asset-selection.png)

-If you want to select an unassigned device as an asset, unassigned devices can be found in the **Unassigned Devices** node, located on the root level of the selected group.
+If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** node, located on the root level of the selected group.

->**Info:** You cannot select the **Unassigned Devices** node itself.
+>**Info:** You cannot select the **Unassigned devices** node itself.
 However, all devices inside this node can be selected on the next column level.
-Click **Unassigned Devices** to open the column with all unassigned devices.
+Click **Unassigned devices** to open the column with all unassigned devices.
 Click the desired device to select it.

 ![Unassigned devices](/images/users-guide/cockpit/cockpit-asset-unassigned-devices.png)